mireynolds/solidityctf/README.md

 Descriptions of each level are given below, you can find some solutions in their respective folder.

-levelTest.sol in the tests folder enables you to fuzz test a deployed solution contract on Goerli with [Foundry](https://github.com/foundry-rs/foundry) by using the command `forge test --[GOERLI RPC URL]`.
+levelTest.sol in the tests folder enables you to fuzz test a deployed solution contract on Goerli with [Foundry](https://github.com/foundry-rs/foundry) by using the command `forge test --rpc-url [GOERLI RPC URL]`.

 ## Level 0 - Return 42 (tutorial)
 This level is really simple.
 Use the interface bellow to write a smart contract.
 Your contract should contain a function called solution that returns a **uint8**.
 In this case the function body logic is very simply as the answer is always **42**.